 Ever since families were released from the Berks Center, ICE officials have maintained that they are exploring if the center will be used to detain families or other populations.

 Documents filed in federal court last month say the center is transitioning into an adult detention facility.
-The Washington Post reported it will be used to detain female migrants.

 ICE’s proposal and the county’s support are a blow to immigration activists.
 They have demanded the center be shut down, advocating that it be turned into something other than a place to house ICE detainees.